processone/docs.ejabberd.im/content/admin/configuration.md

 ### Service check

-You have to restart ejabberd after adding or modifying `mod_multicast`conf.
+You have to restart ejabberd after adding or modifying `mod_multicast` configuration.

 To verify the service is running, login to ejabberd with a XMPP client, open the service discovery and check that there's a service called "Multicast".